gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 ### Edge Detection

-How does the front-end edge-detecting circuit work?
-It is a very simple circuit made from an inverter and an AND gate, and exploits the non-zero propagation delay time through the inverter.
+The key feature about a flip-flop is edge-triggered nature of them vs. latched.
+So how do you design a flip-flop to only do something on the edges of the clock signal? **One very simple way is a circuit made from an inverter and an AND gate**, and exploits the non-zero propagation delay time through the inverter.
 When the input changes from a 0 to a 1, the delay through the inverter causes both of the inputs to go high for a brief amount of time, which makes the output 1.
 This enables the latch for a very brief amount of time during the positive edge transition.

-The timing diagram for the circuit is shown below:
+The is the basic schematic:

+{{% figure src="edge-detection-using-and-inverter.png" width="500px" caption="Simple edge detection circuit made with an inverter and AND gate." %}}

+And this is what the timing looks like:

-{{% figure src="edge-detection-using-and-inverter-timing-diagram.png" width="500px" caption="Positive edge-detecting circuit made from an inverter and an AND gate.
+{{% figure src="edge-detection-using-and-inverter-timing-diagram.png" width="700px" caption="Positive edge-detecting circuit made from an inverter and an AND gate.
 This circuit exploits the non-zero propagation delay through the inverter." %}}

 {{% note %}}
 Any odd number of inverters may be placed in series to increase the pulse-width of the output signal.
 You commonly see this circuit drawn with three.
 An RC circuit may also be used to increase the pulse-width.